 Try this: A Braille Alphabet Translator

-Braille symbols are formed within units of space known as braille cells.
-A full braille cell consists of six raised dots arranged in two parallel rows each having three dots.
-The dot positions are identified by numbers from one through six.
-Sixty-four combinations are possible using one or more of these six dots.
-A single cell can be used to represent an alphabet letter, number, punctuation mark, or even a whole word.
-This braille alphabet and numbers page illustrates what a cell looks like and how each dot is numbered.
+Braille symbols are formed within units of space known as braille cells, each consisting of six raised dots arranged in two parallel rows of three.
+The dot positions are numbered from one to six, allowing for sixty-four combinations.
+A single cell can represent a letter, number, punctuation mark, or even a whole word.

-Louis Braille was born in Coupvray, France, on January 4, 1809.
-He attended the National Institute for Blind Youth in Paris, France, as a student.
-At that time, books were created using raised print which was laborious to produce, hard to read, and difficult for individuals to write.
-While attending the Institute, Braille yearned for more books to read.
-He experimented with ways to create an alphabet that was easy to read with the fingertips.
-The writing system he invented, at age fifteen, evolved from the tactile “Ecriture Nocturne” (night writing) code invented by Charles Barbier for sending military messages that could be read on the battlefield at night, without light.
+Louis Braille, born in Coupvray, France, on January 4, 1809, attended the National Institute for Blind Youth in Paris.
+At that time, books were created using raised print, which was laborious to produce and hard to read.
+While at the Institute, Braille sought to create an alphabet easy to read with fingertips.
+At age fifteen, he invented the braille system, evolving it from Charles Barbier‘s tactile “Ecriture Nocturne” code for reading military messages in the dark.

 What’s More